Tiny-Earth/DemoSite/site/src/experiences.md

 ### STEM Examples of Active Learning Experiences

 To encourage students to think and act like scientists, active learning experiences should leverage the six facets of science.
 This can be achieved by incorporating elements of these facets into existing activities.
 Below are some examples for each facet of science.
+In the table below, the passive examples illustrate what an instructor would say (for example, in a lecture), and the active examples show what students would do to actively engage in the same content as they practice the facets of science.

 ```@raw html
 <figure>